openshift-pipelines/tektoncd-hub/upstream/README.md

      - User can rate a resource based on the experience
      - This can even help the other user as by knowing the rating they can directly compare and use the resource

-  5. Sort resources on the basis of name or rating.
+  5. Sort resources on the basis of name or rating

   6. Install resources on cluster :
      - The Tekton Hub provides cluster installation commands for tasks or pipelines.